Filmmakers Take Dutch State To Court Over Lost Piracy Revenue

 "Adam Zkt Eva" - A dating show where contestants are naked.

-"Who is the Worst Driver in the Netherlands?" - One of the drivers ended up running over the producer of the
+"Who is the Worst Driver in the Netherlands?" - One of the drivers ended up running over the producer of the show.
+You can't make this shit up.

+The people who brought your Downistie also were responsible for the Smurfs animated series.
+Their only redemption is they also did Alfred J. Kwak.

 Re: (Score:2)